DON2604/DukaanOS/README.md

 - **On device:** scanning, listening, and queuing must work at the counter.
 Camera tabs are created only while selected so the invoice camera is not left running.
 - **On the server:** money, stock, and credit need one source of truth, idempotent writes, and a model that can read invoices and shop conversation.
-- **Telegram OTP:** shopkeepers already use Telegram; there is no SMS vendor in this stack.
+- **Telegram OTP:** shopkeepers already use Telegram; there is no SMS vendor in this stack as using this method is free of cost and fully open source.

 ---